-The public consultation period for our preliminary draft Major Development Plan (MDP) for the Terminal Expansion Project (TXP) has now concluded.
-We are currently incorporating feedback into our final draft.
+Feedback from our public consultation period has now been processed and incorporated into a final draft Major Development Plan (MDP) for the Terminal Expansion Project (TXP) which was submitted to the Federal Minister in early August.
 To view a copy of the Preliminary draft click here.

 The Terminal Expansion Project has been developed to accommodate the increase in passenger numbers that are projected to continue over the coming years, and to build and cater for international services.